Lilleshall

-Lilleshall is a village and civil parish in the county of Shropshire, England.
+Lilleshall is a village and civil parish in the Telford and Wrekin borough of Shropshire, England.

-It lies between the towns of Telford and Newport, on the A518, in the Telford and Wrekin borough and the Wrekin constituency.
+It lies between the towns of Telford and Newport, on the A518, in the Wrekin constituency.
 There is one school in the centre of the village.

 The village dates back to Anglo-Saxon times, the parish church being founded by St Chad.
 It is mentioned in the Domesday Book.
 The Norman parish church of St Michael and All Angels is a grade I listed building.

 Local governance

 A civil parish was formed on 1 April 2015 from Lilleshall, Donnington and Muxton, though a previous parish also called "Lilleshall" existed.

 Layout

 There is a monument, a cricket club, a tennis club, a church and a primary school clustered around a bracken-covered hill named Lilleshall Hill.

 Lilleshall Abbey

 Lilleshall Abbey, some distance to the east of the village, was an Augustinian house, founded in the twelfth century, the ruins of which are protected by English Heritage.
 After the dissolution of the monasteries the estate was bought by the Wolverhampton wool merchant James Leveson.
 His family held the site for four generations and, after two owners died without issue, it passed into the hands of the related Leveson-Gower family in the late 17th century.